abc351/ardulamp/readme.md

-A light-sensing lamp that <b>does not contain </b>a light-sensing sensor!
+A light-sensing lamp that **does not contain** a light-sensing sensor!

 It turns on when it's dark.